When Can the Police Impound My Car?

 - It is clear the police only impounded the car to perform an inventory search because they had no probable cause to search the vehicle at the scene.

 Contacting an Attorney

 If you believe your vehicle has been unlawfully impounded or searched illegally as a result of being impounded, a criminal defense attorney may be able to assist you.
-Berry Law Firm has been defending the Constitutional rights of clients since 1965, and its team of lawyers has over 100 years of cumulative experience defending clients in court.
+Berry Law has been defending the Constitutional rights of clients since 1965, and its team of lawyers has over 100 years of cumulative experience defending clients in court.